 EiroBridge uses mediation as a path to (re)connection and reconciliation in work and workplaces.
 We are often asked "what does that really mean or look like, on a practical level?"
 It's a good question, especially since "reconciliation" is not a term that's used all that often in today's work world, and it's one that can be a loaded term depending on individual backgrounds and experiences.
-But, the phrase does capture what we are chasing, and the easiest way to explain the idea of "work and workplace reconciliation" is to break it down into a few related questions.
+However, the phrase does capture what we are chasing, and the easiest way to explain the idea of "work and workplace reconciliation" is to break it down into a few related questions.

 What is "reconciliation"?
 Though there are different definitions used in different contexts, reconciliation is most universally and fundamentally the process of reconnecting whatever has been disconnected.

 What is "work and workplace reconciliation"?
 "Work and workplace reconciliation" is simply the (re)connection of any type of disconnection involving your work or your workplace.

 What type of (re)connection are you talking about?
 What's disconnected in your workplace or your work and causing distraction, loss, or pain right now?
 That's the type of (re)connection we have in mind.

 How is that (re)connection achieved?
 The answer to this question depends in large part on the LAUGHing we do together.
 The "how" is often based on the "what," "who," "why" that we process as part of LAUGHing.
 However, it always involves supporting all of the individuals involved in the dispute, with a focus on Self Determination, so that they may identify how they will move forward, both through that conflict and far beyond.